willzekuri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 The script for task 5 adds execute permission to the owner of the file hello The script for task 6 adds execute permission to the owner and the group owner, and read permission to users to the file hello
-The script for task 7 adds execution permission to the owner, the group owner and the other users to the file hello
+The script for task 7 adds execution permission to the owner, the group owner and the other users to the file hello The script for task 8 sets no permission to owner and group but gives permissions to other users